 - The focus confirmation light < >> blinks and focus is not achieved. - Aim the AF point over an area having good contrast, then press the shutter button halfway (p.43).
 If you are too close to the subject, move away and try again. - Multiple AF points flash simultaneously.
 This indicates that focus is achieved at all those AF points.
 When the AF point covering the desired subject flashes, take the picture. - The beeper continues to beep softly.
-(The focus confirmation light < > does not light up.) - It indicates that the camera is focusing continuously on a moving subject.
-(The focus confirmation light <●> does not light up.)
+(The focus confirmation light <●> does not light up.) - It indicates that the camera is focusing continuously on a moving subject.
+(The focus confirmation light < >> does not light up.)
 You can take sharp pictures of a moving subject. - Note that focus lock (p.61) will not work in this case. - Pressing the shutter button halfway does not focus the subject.
-If the focus mode switch on the lens is set to MF> (manual focus), set it to <AF> (autofocus).
+If the focus mode switch on the lens is set to <MF> (manual focus), set it to <AF> (autofocus).

-- The flash was raised even though it was daylight.
-For a backlit subject, the flash may pop up to help lighten the subject's dark areas.
+- The flash was raised even though it was daylight. - For a backlit subject, the flash may pop up to help lighten the subject's dark areas.
 If you do not want the flash to fire, set it to Flash Off (p.63).
-Except for the flash setting, the settings will be the same as in < A[†] >. - The flash fired and the picture came out extremely bright.
+Except for the flash setting, the settings will be the same as in $\langle \mathbb{A}^{+} \rangle$. - The flash fired and the picture came out extremely bright.
 Move father from the subject and shoot.
 When shooting flash photography, if the subject is too close to the camera, the picture may come out extremely bright (overexposure). - In low light, the built-in flash fired a series of flashes.
 Pressing the shutter button halfway may trigger the built-in flash to fire a series of flashes to assist autofocusing.
 This is called AF-assist beam.
-Its effective range is approx. 4 meters/13.1 feet. - When flash was used, the bottom part of the picture came out unnaturally dark.

-The subject was too close to the camera, and a shadow was created by the lens barrel.
-The subject should be at least 1 meter/3.3 feet away from the camera.
+Its effective range is approx. 4 meters/13.1 feet. - When flash was used, the bottom part of the picture came out unnaturally dark. - You were too close to the subject and the lens barrel created a shadow.
+Move further away from the subject.
 If a hood is attached to the lens, remove it before taking the flash picture.

-□ Full Auto Techniques (Scene Intelligent Auto) ■
+☐ Full Auto Techniques (Scene Intelligent Auto) ■